ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.99.5:
+        *   Greatly enhanced the event editor tab and the events that can be view and modified.
     *   Version 0.99.4:
         *   Issue #3: The scroll wheel is enabled in the piano rolls (only).
         *   Issue #48: For a new NSM session configuration, disable "JACK"